Brigus & Georgetown Newells

 source: Brigus Methodist Burials

 In a survey of the inhabitants of Brigus conducted in 1817, the only householder with a similar name was “John Nuhe” who was married with six children and who was described as “Distressed”.
-However, there was also a “Mrs Noyer” who had 7 children; Peter Noel makes a case for Mrs Noyer being Mrs Noel but this is debatable.
+Recently after examining the original written records I think Nuhe is likely Nule.
+However, there was also a “Mrs Noyer” [poss Noyes] who had 7 children.
+Peter Noel makes a case for Mrs Noyer being Mrs Noel but I think this is debatable.

 |No||Housekeeper Name||Man||Woman||Children||M Servants||W Servants||Suppliers Name||Means of Providing|